 -definitive and measurable

 When you set up an objective, define the goal you are trying to achieve in a sentence.
 For instance, if the goal is "make my website prettier", convert it to numerical and measurable parameters.
 "Make my website 30% faster", or, "Increase engagement by 20%" may become your useful Objectives.

 However, there are some common OKR mistakes.
-Read this article on How to Avoid them.
+Read this article about Most Common OKR Mistakes.

 When it comes to setting the Key Results, there are also some crucial points which should be taken into consideration.
 Truly, Key Results are what makes OKR so effective.
 The reason is that the Key Results break down the Objectives into smaller, measurable steps.

 Key Results are brief statements that are clearly defined, specific, and measurable.
 Therefore, they make it easier for employees and their leads to monitor progress.
 For best results, Key Results must have the following characteristics.

 KRs are specific.
 Organizations that have successfully used OKRs see to it that they use specific language that is common to all their employees when drafting their key results and objectives.